BartoszTermena/Angular-Table/README.md

-A project to learn and AngularJS.
+A project to learn AngularJS.